Skip to main content

 Political Campaigns and Candidates for Public Office

 The College is prohibited, by law, from endorsing candidates for political office or making any contribution of money, goods, or services to candidates, including the use of College facilities or any other College resources.
-We offer guidance to help members of our College community avoid intentionally or unintentionally endorsing or contributing to political campaigns in a manner that jeopardizes the College’s nonprofit status.
+We are available to offer guidance to help members of our College community avoid intentionally or unintentionally endorsing or contributing to political campaigns in a manner that jeopardizes the College’s nonprofit status.

 Under the Internal Revenue Code, 501(c)(3) organizations cannot “participate in, or intervene in (including the publishing or distributing of statements) any political campaign on behalf of (or in opposition to) any candidate for public office.”
 The IRC further states that “[c]ontributions to political campaign funds or public statements of position (verbal or written) made on behalf of the organization in favor of or opposition to any candidate for public office violate the prohibition against political campaign activity.”